RobCranfill/faker-counter/README.md

 ### Software
 CircuitPython (version 8.2.7 used), of course!
 Plus the code included here.
-Plus the following libraries:
-* TODO: use circup to list libs
+There are no additional Python libraries to install!

 # Finished Project
 <img src="doc_images/fakercounter.jpeg" width="382"><br>